 By Tour

-Tours are a great way to see a number of sites in one day and you’ll have a guide to point out exact filming spot and show you the scenes shot there.
-Many tours also include the option to wear costumes and many are led by those who were actually involved in the TV series in some way.
+Tours are a good way to see a number of sites in one day.
+You’ll have a guide to point out exact filming spots and show you the scenes shot there.
+Many tours also include the option to wear costumes, and a fair few are led by people who were actually involved in the TV series in some way.

-If you are going to take a tour, we’d suggest basing yourself in Belfast as this is a lot closer to most of the sights than Dublin, and there are lots of tours to choose from.
-There are of course tours from Dublin, but you’ll spend a lot of time driving, meaning less time sightseeing!
+If you’re going to take a tour, we’d suggest basing yourself in Belfast as this is a lot closer to most of the sights than Dublin, and there are lots of tours to choose from.
+There are of course tours from Dublin, but you’ll spend a lot of time driving, which means less time sightseeing.

 We have a full list of tours at the end of the post, but to give you some ideas:

-- This Day Tour from Belfast of filming locations south of Belfast.
-This tour includes the majority of the locations to the south of Belfast, including Castle Ward, Tollymore Forest Park, Inch Abbey, and Audley’s Field.
+- This day tour from Belfast covers the majority of the south-Belfast locations, including Castle Ward, Tollymore Forest Park, Inch Abbey, and Audley’s Field.

 - A day tour from Dublin which includes the Giant’s Causeway and some of the filming locations to the north of Belfast, including the Dark Hedges and Ballintoy Harbour.